B2B Marketing Attribution for Beginners

 The reason is simple.

 There are several scenarios in which they can get lost.
 Mainly due to data privacy restrictions.
-For example, when website visitors refuse cookie settings or use privacy tools.
-Like Apple’s Link Tracking Protection in Safari.
+For example, when website visitors refuse cookie settings or use privacy tools like Apple’s Link Tracking Protection in Safari.

 Another reason can be a fragmented buyer’s journey.
 Imagine prospects who see an ad on their phone with UTMs.
 Later, they visit a business webpage on a desktop without any parameters.